College of humanities and sciences (CHS)

 Requirements:

 Participate either as a team or solo.
 You are free to add or change team members throughout the duration of the case competition up until case submission, and there is no cap on the number of team members.
 All team members must be current NUS students with at least 50% of team being CHS member(s).
+Please refer and abide to the NUS Guidelines on the Use of AI Tools For Academic Work.

 Preliminary round: